 Antibody tests look for antibodies that your immune system builds in response to the hepatitis C virus.
 It takes 8 to 12 weeks after exposure for the test to be positive.
 We use two types of antibody tests:

-- Enzyme Immunoassay (EIA): This test helps us determine whether your blood sample contains a particular protein (antigen or antibody) or not.
+- Enzyme immunoassay (EIA): This test helps us determine whether your blood sample contains a particular protein (antigen or antibody) or not.

 2. Nucleic Acid Tests (NAT)

-- Polymerase Chain Reaction (PCR): This test detects your viral RNA and measures the viral load.
+- Polymerase chain reaction (PCR): This test detects your viral RNA and measures the viral load.

-- Transcription-Mediated Amplification (TMA): It detects your viral RNA or viral load.
+- Transcription-mediated amplification (TMA): It detects your viral RNA or viral load.

 Procedure and Preparation for Hepatitis C Testing

-Step 1: Pre-test Counseling and Informed Consent
+Step 1: Pre-Test Counseling and Informed Consent

 Step 2: Sample Collection Techniques